OpenRock/OpenAM/openam-agents/jee-agents/jee-agents-distribution/jee-agents-distribution-jboss-v7/src/main/assembly/sampleapp/readme.txt

 -->
 <!--
-   Portions Copyrighted 2013 ForgeRock, Inc.
+   Portions Copyrighted 2013 ForgeRock AS.
 -->

 ------------------------------------